-11 See Psalm 24:1.
+8 See Psalm 24:1.

-12 At first blush this repetition of the quote seems out of place.
+9 At first blush this repetition of the quote seems out of place.
 I suppose Paul's point to be that the stated truth cuts both ways: it allows me to eat or to refrain.
+Indeed, some 8% of the Greek manuscripts omit the repetition, to be followed by NIV, NASB, LB, TEV, etc.

-13 Paul wants to avoid being slandered, even if it is for doing something good and legitimate.
+10 Paul wants to avoid being slandered, even if it is for doing something good and legitimate.

-14 Here is a basic principle that furnishes us with the key for deciding about doubtful things, and things produced by modern technology that are not mentioned in the Bible.
+11 Here is a basic principle that furnishes us with the key for deciding about doubtful things, and things produced by modern technology that are not mentioned in the Bible.
 If I want to go watch a movie, I should ask myself, "Why do I want to do this?
 Is it for the glory of God?"
 If I want to buy a new, super-duper cell phone, I should ask the same questions.
 If we really want to please God, we will give an honest answer and act accordingly.

-15 This text makes clear that during the Church Age there are three categories of people: Jews, non-Jews and the Church (made up of both Jews and non-Jews who are in Christ).
-Before Pentecost there were two categories: Jews and non-Jews.
-There are those who think that after Pentecost there were still just two: Church and non-Church, wherein the Church replaced Israel.
-But it
+12 This text makes clear that during the Church Age there are three categories of people: Jews, non-Jews and the Church (made up of both Jews and non-Jews who are in Christ).
+Before Pentecost there were two categories: Jews in every way, not seeking my own profit but that of the many, that they may be saved.
+11:1 Become my imitators, just as I am Christ's.1